 My simple but super effective method for tackling an overwhelming ‘things to do’ list is to use my kitchen timer.
 There – my top industry secret out of the bag!
 It works, I promise you.

 Set your timer for 20 minutes – then sit down and get on with that task until the timer goes off.
 You can then move onto something else on your list.

 One of the things that stop us from being productive is a feeling of being overwhelmed and constantly having too much to do – but if you give yourself just 20 minutes on a particular task you’ll surprise yourself at how quickly you’ll get into the flow and start making real headway on that job.

 Once you’ve done this for several things on your list you can start to think about other techniques to help you keep focused and therefore be more productive.

-During these particularly busy periods forming good habits to organise your workload will help keep you focused.
+During particularly busy periods forming good habits to organise your workload will help keep you focused.
 A task that will take just 10 minutes each night might save you hours the following day and your small business will thank you for it!

 Each night prepare your ‘things to do’ list for the next day – this will help you plan your day and put in measures to keep you focused on the essential tasks.
 It might be that you can decide not to check your email until midday or keep your phone off for a period of time – planning this the night before will help you to focus on what must be completed and what can wait.

 We all have a time of the day when we feel most energised and productive.
 For some of us it’s first thing in the morning and others it’s the end of the working day – for some out there it’s after lunch – which is quite impressive!